slitsevych/terraform-aws-pritunl/README.md

 ```

 With these steps, you'll now have Oracle Linux running on your AWS Graviton processor.

-Make sure to create AMI at this stage and supply the AMI Id to the module for further Pritunl installation.
+Make sure to create AMI out of the instance you've just configured and supply the AMI ID to the module for further Pritunl installation.

 ### Module Usage